Phill Drobnick

-Phill Drobnick (born October 8, 1980 in Virginia, Minnesota) is an American curler who has been involved with curling since 1986.
+Phillip Drobnick (born October 8, 1980, in Virginia, Minnesota) is an American curler who has been involved with the sport of curling since 1986 and is currently serving as the Director of Coaching and National Team Director for USA Curling.

+As head coach for the USA Curling program's Men's, Women's and Mixed Doubles teams.

 Curling career

-Drobnick won the Minnesota State junior Championship in both, 2000 and 2003, allowing him to advance to the United States Junior National Championships.
+Drobnick won the Minnesota State junior Championship in 2000 and 2003, allowing him to advance to the United States Junior National Championships.
 In 2000, Drobnick won the gold medal and advanced to the World Junior Championships in Geising, Germany, where he finished 6th.
 He competed in the United States Olympic curling trials for the 2002 and 2010 Winter Olympics, receiving bronze in the trials in 2001.
-At the 2011 United States Men's Curling Championship he played lead on Tyler George's team and finished 2nd, losing in the final to Pete Fenson.
+At the 2011 United States Men's Curling Championship he played lead on Tyler George's team and finished second, losing in the final to Pete Fenson.

 Coaching career

-Drobnick started coaching the Chris Plys junior rink in the fall of 2006.
-Since then, Drobnick has coached the team through two Minnesota State junior Championships (2007 & 2008), two United States Junior Championships, and two World Junior Curling Championships.
-In 2008, they won the World Junior Championships in Östersund, Sweden, which was the first win for the United States in 24 years.
-In 2009 the Drobnick coached Team Plys returned to the World Junior Championship in and got bronze.
+Drobnick started coaching the Chris Plys junior rink in the fall of 2006, coaching the team through two Minnesota State junior Championships (2007 and 2008), two United States Junior Championships, and two World Junior Curling Championships.
+In 2008, the team won the World Junior Championships in Östersund, Sweden, marking the first win for the United States in 24 years.
+In 2009, Drobnick lead Team Plys to the World Junior Championship once again, where the team won the bronze medal.

-He was the coach of the United States men's team at both the 2010 Winter Olympics and 2018 Winter Olympics.
-Both teams were skipped by John Shuster and in 2018 the team won the United States' first gold medal.

-In 2018 Drobnick was promoted to Director of Coaching for USA Curling where he will oversee a staff of six team coaches as well as coaching the men's national team.
+In 2016, Drobnick coached the Men's team to a bronze medal at the Men's World Championships in Switzerland and to a gold medal at the World Cup of Curling in Omaha Nebraska two years later, in 2018.
+That same year, Drobnick was promoted to Director of Coaching for USA Curling where, in addition to coaching the men's national team, he oversaw a staff of six team coaches.

+He served as the National Coach for Team USA at the World Mixed Doubles Championship in 2023, leading Korey Dropkin and Cory Thiesse to a Mixed Doubles World Championship title.